amirmasoudabdol/SAM/doc/Components.md

 #### Decision Strategy

 As the name suggests, `DecisionStrategy` is the implementation of how the `Researcher` chooses between different outcome variables during the research.
 The list below shows a few options.
-The default is always `PreRegisteredOutcome` which means the `Researcher` always select the pre-registered outcome regardless of its significance.
-Any other option will set `isHacker` flag to `true`.
+The default is always `PreRegisteredOutcome` which means the `Researcher` always selects the pre-registered outcome regardless of its significance.
+Any other options will set `isHacker` flag to `true`.

 - `PreRegisteredOutcome`
 - `MinPvalue`
 - `MaxEffect`
-- `MaxEffectMinPvalue`*
+- `MaxEffectMinPvalue`

-`Researcher` can consult his decision strategy in different stages of research.
+`Researcher` can consult his *Decision Strategy* in different stages of the research.
 Just before applying any hacking strategies, a researcher can check if the pre-registered outcome is significant or not, *initial verdict*.
-If it not, during the execution of a hacking strategy, it can ask his decision strategy whether to interrupt the hacking process, *intermediate verdict*.
+If it is not, during the execution of a hacking strategy, it can ask his decision strategy whether to interrupt the hacking process, *intermediate verdict*.
 After the completion of a hacking routine, the decision strategy evaluates the outcome, *hacking verdict*.
-Finally, in his *final verdict*, a researcher can look back at the history of his `Experiment` and pick the final result to be submitted in the form of `Submission`. *Note: This process will be clarified in [Execution Flow](ExecutionFlow.md) section*
+Finally, in his *final verdict*, a researcher can look back at the history of his `Experiment` and pick the final result that is going to be submitted in the form of `Submission`. *Note: This process will be clarified in [Execution Flow](ExecutionFlow.md) section*

 Main variables and methods of `DecisionStrategy` are: